WardBenjamin/UnityAStar/README.md

 Possible improvements:

- - Add interfaces to make implementation simpler
+ - Add interfaces to make implementation simpler (DONE!)

-Suggestions and contributions welcome!
+# Suggestions and contributions are welcome and encouraged!